sweet-share/test_task_segmentation/README.md

 4. Find left and right lines which cross UL, UR and DL, DR respectively.
 5. Draw a visible part of that line from DL/DR to the point of height of boot/leg corners, remember that point.
 6. Create a polygon with following points: DL, left line end, left boot corner, right boot corner, right line end, DR. Fill the polygon.
 7. Combine polygon with segmentation masks of pants, legs, boots and socks.
-Subtract segments of arms, bags, rackets etc. Create mask of it.
+Subtract segments of arms, bags, rackets etc. Create mask.
 8. Apply mask to original picture.

 ## Performance